teleplayer123/portscan/README.md

-*for educational use*
+Simple port scanner helpful for finding open ports on your device.

-Simple port scanner.
+*use ethically*